-Medical Protection is a trading name of The Medical Protection Society Limited (MPS), a company limited by guarantee registered in England with company number 36142 at 33 Cavendish Square, London, W1G OPS.
+Medical Protection is a trading name of The Medical Protection Society Limited (MPS).
 MPS is the world's leading protection organisation for doctors, dentists and healthcare professionals.
 We protect and support the professional interests of more than 300,000 members around the world.
-Membership provides access to expert advice and support as well as the right to request indemnity for any complaints or claims arising from professional practice.
-Highly qualified advisers are on hand to talk through a question or concern at any time.
+Membership provides access to expert advice and support and can also provide, depending on the type of membership required, the right to request indemnity for any complaints or claims arising from professional practice.

 Our in-house experts assist with the wide range of legal and ethical problems that arise from professional practice.
-This includes clinical negligence claims, complaints, medical and dental council inquiries, legal and ethical dilemmas, disciplinary procedures, inquests and fatal accident inquiries.
+This can include clinical negligence claims, complaints, medical and dental council inquiries, legal and ethical dilemmas, disciplinary procedures, inquests and fatal accident inquiries.